 End of support for Selenium IDE in Firefox 55+.
 What can you do about it?September 14, 2017

-By ceasing to support Selenium IDE, Firefox has drawn the attention of the testing community to a long-standing problem.
+Mozilla’s decision to cease the support for Selenium IDE in Firefox 55 has drawn the attention of the testing community to a long-standing problem.
 We’ve all known for years that old-school record-playback tools underdeliver in the way of usefulness.
 Thanks to Mozilla, this has become more obvious.

-Don’t get me wrong, Selenium IDE is great in its way, and it certainly deserves credit for doing exactly what it promises.
+Don’t get me wrong, having the UI testing functionality of Selenium IDE in Firefox was super-useful.
+Selenium IDE certainly deserves credit for doing exactly what it promises.
 It’s lightweight, it automates UI tests by recording manual testing sessions, and it has been the official Selenium recorder for Firefox since forever.

 Built in 2006, it has long become the first tool that comes to mind when someone mentions record-playback UI testing.
 Maybe it’s due to this long history that the news of Firefox dropping Selenium IDE feels so unexpected.